Forget life insurance. We’re talking UFO abduction insurance

 8. Sports fan insurance

 Worried your beloved footy team might let you down?
 There’s a policy for that.
 In 2006 an English football fan took out insurance to cover him for any “severe trauma” caused if England went out of the World Cup in the early rounds.
-The boys made it to the quarter-finals, so no pay out was made but probably wise to renew this policy every year!
+The boys made it to the quarter-finals, so no pay out was made but probably wise to renew this policy every four years!

 9. Cold feet insurance